brakmic/TwitterFlink/README.md

 # TwitterFlink

-A simple Twitter-Streaming Application for Apache Flink
+A simple Twitter-Streaming Application for <a href="http://flink.apache.org/">Apache Flink</a>

 This is an IntelliJ IDEA Project but can be easily converted to Scala IDE as well.